Starfodders/Hearth-Client/README.md

 ## To Add
 1. 😀 DONE - Update the sign up page to display if an email already exists (proper error handling)
 2. 😀 DONE - Prompt the user if the login credentials entered don't match, or do not fit the proper format
-3. Modal to notify user the meditation is over, also user tracking for how many times they've done it
+3. 😀 DONE - Modal to notify user the meditation is over
 4. 😀 DONE - Visual cues for audio volume
 5. 😀 DONE - Collections -> when clicking on a collection item it should expand if clicked on the entire body, not just the icon
 6. 😀 DONE - Add transitions for the chapters to better indicate a change in state, easier to follow